homan-uppu/writing/2-Essays/Winners take all.md

 ---

 How can we be sure our activities are more complex than Chess & Go?
-There is a hierarchy of complexity for human endeavors.
 The most complex human activities are the ones that involve people and how they feel.

-The representational complexity of feeling is far greater than that of Chess or Go.
-By representational complexity I mean how easy it is to describe the state of the system at any moment in time.
-A game that has a much more complicated state, likely has many more possibilities for what moves you can take and is therefore more complex.
+Human feeling is more complex than Chess & Go because it is far more difficult to describe its state.
+A system that has a much more complicated state has more possibilities and is therefore more complex.

-To see why, recall when you had to communicate how you felt.
-You'll remember how difficult it is to do so, and importantly that no matter how many words you use, you weren't able to fully, completely, represent your feeling in words.
-A feeling has a much higher representational complexity than words.
-Translating it into words is difficult because we are trying to represent something of a higher complexity into a medium that cannot capture that complexity fully.
+Recall when you had to communicate how you felt.
+You'll remember how difficult it is to do so, and importantly that no matter how many words you use, you weren't able to fully, completely, communicate what you felt.
+Translating a feeling into words is difficult because we are trying to represent something of a higher complexity into a medium that cannot capture that complexity fully.
 Information is lost in translation.

 This lost information is precisely what allows for the various interpretations of words.
-Every single person reading this essay will have different feelings as they read this.
+Every single person reading this will feel different feelings.
 Even though my intention is to make you feel what I feel about this topic, there is absolutely no way for me to do so without any loss of information, no matter what medium I use: words, images, videos, symbols, etc. - even if I spend my entire life trying.
 I believe this gap between the complexity of human feeling and the mediums we use to communicate feeling is massive. <FootnoteReference number={3} />

 Chess and Go can easily be represented by symbols (text, pictures, etc.), and therefore are much simpler than games in which success is measured by how good you make people feel.

-As we gain leverage, we update our games to be closer to solving for people.
+As we gain leverage, our activities move closer to directly solving for people.

-A couple of centuries ago, most workers spent their time playing games that weren't directly related to people.
-They would assemble physical things in a factory and they wouldn't need to think too much about people.
-As the world gains leverage, more people are involved in building products, services and art which are games in which understanding people is more important to be good at.
+A couple of centuries ago, most workers would assemble physical things in a factory and they wouldn't need to think too much about people.
+People are now more involved in building products, services and art that require them to understand people and their problems more directly.

 Programmers are being asked to become better at thinking about what to build and understanding users, [without just thinking about how to build something](https://x.com/ID_AA_Carmack/status/1637087219591659520).
 Animators are being asked to contribute something meaningful to the story instead of only translating a rough sketch into a completed animation.
 Pizza cooks, and ice cream store employees, are all being asked to tell engaging stories on social media to attract more customers.

 ***Everyone is moving towards solving for people.***